 The costs of implementing an e-commerce connector depend on several factors, namely:

 - The target group: is the webshop intended for the B2C or B2B market?
-B2C webshops tend to have different (often simpler) requirements for integration than do B2B platforms.
+B2C webshops tend to have different (more straightforward) integration requirements than B2B platforms.

 - The degree of integration: which processes are automated?
 Examples are order import, product synchronization, delivery information, and customer portals.